Kerala backwaters: Munroe Island

-home industry to almost all the village living people.
+home industry for almost all the villagers.
 It is very interesting to watch the coir making by the village ladies with the help of weaving Wheels.
 They make the coir ropes by hand.
 In addition to this, on the way, you can see the process of extracting coconut oil from the "copra" [dried coconut].
-Among the routine traditional engagements, duck, poultry farm and prawn breeding are common in all houses.
+Among the routine traditional engagements, duck, poultry farming, and prawn breeding are common in all houses.